Jrenzet/BankBuddy/README.md

 - As a user, I want to have the option to save the state of my projection before quitting the program.
 - As a user, I want to have the option to load my previously saved projection when starting up the program.

+# Instructions for Grader

+- You can generate the first required action related to the user story "adding multiple loans to a financial projection" by clicking the "Loans" button, filling in all boxes (integer for remaining term, double for interest rate and balance, and string for "what is this loan for"), the clicking submit.
+A loan with the entered information has now been added to the financial projection.
+- You can generate the second required action related to the user story "adding multiple loans to a financial projection" by clicking the "Loans" button, then clicking the "Edit Loans" button, filling in the loan number field with an integer (equal to the number of a loan that has been added), selecting an option form the dropdown box, inputting a value to replace the old one, then clicking submit.
+The specified loan has now been edited with your inputted value.
+- You can view all loans that have been added to the projection  by clicking the view loans button, which displays all loans and will reflect any user changes.
+- You can locate my visual component by starting up the application, there is an image displayed on the home screen.
+- You can save the state of my application by clicking the file menu item on the home screen, then clicking save.
+- You can reload the state of my application by clicking the file menu item on the home screen, then clicking load.

 ## Sources
 - JsonSerializationDemo project from CPSC 210 repository
 - ListDemo Oracle, Java Documentation